People love their diet soda these days, so it’s no surprise they want to keep drinking it while they fast.

 Does Zevia Soda Break a Fast?

-So the real question here is, does stevia break a fast?
+So the real question here is whether stevia breaks a fast.

 For most people, stevia is okay while fasting, and it’s probably worth using if it makes fasting easier for you.